An Exploration of Baroque Art, Architecture & Sculpture

 Baroque sculpture Character Head The Yawner by Franz Xaver Messerschmidt

 There are many differences between Renaissance art and Baroque art.
-For instance, during the Renaissance, spatial illusionism developed, but in the baroque period, it was systematically exploited.
-We will take our differences for sometime later as we are dealing with the section for the vision to spot the baroque art and architecture.
+For instance, during the Renaissance, spatial illusionism developed, but in the Baroque period, it was systematically exploited.
+We will take our differences for some time later as we are dealing with the section for the vision to spot Baroque art and architecture.

 The Jewish Bride Baroque art by Rembrandt